Search Term Clustering | Yext Hitchhikers Platform

 In the Clusters filter, you’ll see a list of clusters derived from the past 120 days of data, as of the last time the cluster analysis was run.
 These are sorted in descending order of the number of Search Terms in the cluster.

 When you export search terms from the Search Terms screen, you’ll see a column identifying the cluster the search term belongs to.
 If there is no cluster assigned, it’ll appear as “Unclustered”.

 Clusters in Analytics

 Search Term Clusters can be used in Report Builder as a dimension and filter.
-Check out the Answers Analytics in Report Builder unit to learn more!
+Check out the Search Analytics in Report Builder unit to learn more!